DEPARTMENT DIRECTORS AND DEPUTIES

 He has served as legal counsel for the Office of Hawaiian Affairs and was the president and CEO of Quality Homes of the Pacific, that developed housing on Hawaiian Homestead and private lands.
 He has extensive experience as a project director for various home projects that have benefitted families in numerous communities from Nānākuli to Waimānalo.
 Most recently he established a nonprofit corporation focused on developing housing projects, multi-service centers and small commercial/community centers in Hawaiian communities.
 His previous time in the position and many years of experience in the housing industry has well-prepared him to again serve as director of DHHL.

-Katie Ducatt, Deputy to the Chair
+Katie Lambert, Deputy to the Chair

 For nearly seven years, Katie has served as a Deputy Attorney General for the Department of Hawaiian Home Lands, gaining the background and experience necessary to effectively support its mission at this crucial juncture.
 She has intimate knowledge of the legal, political, and practical challenges that DHHL, its Commission, and staff face in trying to fulfill its mission to provide homesteads for qualified Native Hawaiians.